 Unless, like Brad Pitt, you’re chartering an entire boat for your visit to the Galapagos, there are two main options.
 Us mere mortals have the option to either take a cruise or to stay on the larger Galapagos islands (e.g. Santa Cruz, the most populated of the islands), and take day trips to explore more.
 Ideally, you could combine both options and spend a few days exploring the larger islands of Santa Cruz and San Cristobal yourself before embarking on a cruise.

 We flew to Baltra airport, stayed on Santa Cruz for one night and then took a cruise which included some of the more remote parts of San Cristobal as well as Isla Española.
-We ended our trip with 3 nights on Isabela at Scalesia Lodge, who organised some fantastic excursions so we could explore this island too.
+Scalesia Lodge on Isabela island, is a seriously luxurious safari-style hotel, who organised some fantastic excursions so we could explore this island too; that’s where we ended our trip.
 I found this balance worked well for us but there are lots of options so do research what works best for you.
+If you may be interested in ending with a luxury hotel definitely check out my post here.

 A cruise allows you to travel MUCH further.
 The boat works for you whilst you sleep, travelling for hours to get you to the more remote islands, where you can see even the rarest of animals and most unique scenery.
 For the majority of day trips, your travel time on a speedboat could be take up to eight hours, and it would be impossible to make day trips to some of the most interesting islands, which are furthest away.